Skip to main content

 Conformance levels

 The Conversion Service supports Basic (PDF/A-2b), Unicode (PDF/A-2u), and accessibility (PDF/A-2a) conformance levels.
 All conformance levels are incremental; the subsequent conformance level includes the requirements of the previous level and other additional requirements.
-For example, all level U (Unicode) PDF/A-2 documents are also valid level B (Basic) documents.
+For example, all level U (Unicode) PDF/A-2 documents are valid level B (Basic) documents.

 Supported file formats for Archive PDF/A-2

-The workflow supports these file formats:
+The Archive PDF/A-2 workflow supports the following file formats:

 Document formatsPDF 1.x, PDF 2.0, PDF/A-1, PDF/A-2, PDF/A-3

-Image formatsJPEG, JPEG200, TIFF, BMP, GIF, JBIG2, PNG, HEIC, HEIC
+Image formatsJPEG, JPEG200, TIFF, BMP, GIF, JBIG2, PNG, HEIC, HEIF, WebP, JFIF

 EmailEML, MSG (without encryption)

-WordDOC, DOT, DOCX, DOCM, DOTX, DOTM, RFT, XML (WordprocessingML 2003)
+WordDOC, DOT, DOCX, DOCM, DOTX, DOTM, RTF, XML (WordprocessingML 2003)

 ExcelXLS, XLT, XLSX, XLSM, XLTX, XLTM, XML (SpreadsheetML 2003)